 Miss Crime Scene: at 34:30

 Paula Tricks (me!): at 45:00 (Don't mind me, I just slipped once or twice)

 While drag performances are rarely considered in the fields of higher education and academia, the performing arts in general-- of which drag is but one medium-- is filled with the potential to "allow us to shed light on the necessary correctives ethnographers could make to more accurately communicate the relationship between knower and known" (p.
 435).

-When my cup is empty, I find it filled with bravery and love.
 My family has almost always been my friends and fellow performers.
 Where else would I find people who understand what it means to be trans and a drag performer?
 Where else can I find space to be authenitcally me?
-My respite was my community, and was a destabilizing of cisnormativity that permeates DU.
+My respite was my community, and is a destabilizing of cisnormativity.